Why is my boiler making a noise?

 Mechanical devices can’t be ruled out, either.
 Pumps that need oiling are prone to a squeaking or whistling sound.
 Again, leave it to your engineer to fix.

 It’s also possible that your condensation pipe is frozen, which can happen in cold weather when it’s outside.
 This causes a blockage which stops proper circulation through the condenser.
 Again, you might be able to sort this out yourself by warming up the condenser pipe.
 Hot water bottles will do the trick.
-To prevent freezing in the future, consider insulating the pipe.
+To prevent freezing in the future, consider insulating the pipe or see our guide to preparing your boiler for winter.

 A loud grinding noise will almost certainly be caused by a faulty pump.
-It’s vital that you switch off your system and call in an engineer, as a boiler without a pump is no use – and could even overheat.
+It’s vital that you switch off your system and call an engineer, as a boiler without a pump is useless and could even overheat.

 What to do if your boiler is making a noise

 In all the cases above, we’ve offered a few typical causes and some possible remedies, but any action by you should be a preliminary one just to rule out other causes.
-If you are in any doubt whatsoever about the cause of your boiler’s noises, please get in touch with a Gas Safe engineer.
+If you are in any doubt whatsoever about the cause of your boiler’s noises, please get in touch with a Gas Safe engineer: Contact us.

-Many of the issues that cause noises can be prevented by ensuring your annual services are carried out.
+Many of the issues that cause noises can be prevented by ensuring your annual boiler service is carried out.
 Your engineer will identify any worn-out parts and replace the ones that have a limited lifespan, as well as checking for potential wear and tear.

 Your boiler is too important to go without, but keeping it working is a matter of safety as well as comfort.
 Keep it checked, use it as the manual instructs and get help if you hear any unusual noises coming from it.